cypress-io/cypress-documentation/content/guides/component-testing/angular/quickstart.md

 ### Passing Inputs to Components

-We should also have a test to ensure the `count` input sets the test to something else besides its default value of "0".
+We should also have a test to ensure the `count` input sets the count to something else besides its default value of "0".
 We can pass in the input to `StepperComponent` in the `mount` method: